hdelaney/reactnd-project-myreads-starter/README.md

 search(query)
 ```

-* query: `<String>`
+- query: `<String>`
-* Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.
+- Returns a Promise which resolves to a JSON object containing a collection of a maximum of 20 book objects.
-* These books do not know which shelf they are on.
+- These books do not know which shelf they are on.
 They are raw results only.
-You'll need to make sure that books have the correct state while on the search page.
+Books have to have the correct state while on the search page.

 ## Important

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

 ## Create React App